-Installation of Studs on BRP Approved Tracks
+Installation of Studs

 Never stud a track that has not been approved for studs.
 Approved tracks can be identified by a stud symbol (see illustration below) molded into the track surface.
 Installing studs on an unapproved track could increase the risk of the track tearing or severing, possibly resulting in serious injury or death.